 The Need for CoolComply

-The community/home-based model of care for Multi-Drug Resistant Tuberculosis (MDR-TB) greatly contributes to reducing the spread of infection in rural developing nations with high levels of poverty.
-But this model of care comes with numerous challenges including socio-economic factors, adherence to daily drug intake, and the challenge to maintain adequately cool temperatures for one MDR-TB medication in particular, PASER -- crucial to its effectiveness.
+The community/home-based model of care for drug-resistant TB greatly contributes to reducing the spread of infection in rural developing nations with high levels of poverty.
+But this model of care comes with numerous challenges including socio-economic factors, adherence to daily drug intake, and the challenge to maintain adequately cool temperatures for one drug-resistant TB medication in particular, PASER -- crucial to its effectiveness.

-That's the driving force behind the development of "CoolComply" a modular home cooling solution for MDR-TB medications developed in collaboration with the Massachusetts General Hospital Center for Global Health, the Massachusetts Institute of Technology Little Devices that Could Laboratory, and the Global Health Committee.
+That's the driving force behind the development of "CoolComply" a modular home cooling solution for drug-resistant TB medications developed in collaboration with the Massachusetts General Hospital Center for Global Health, the Massachusetts Institute of Technology Little Devices that Could Laboratory, and the Global Health Committee.

 "The development of CoolComply is the result of a strong collaborative effort that we are certain will pay off in more effective home-based treatment," says Kristian Olson, R, M.D., MPH, DTM&H of Massachusetts General Hospital and Harvard University.
 "Until now a simple device such as this that can be distributed to patient's homes simply did not exist.